+Laura Mersini-Houghton

-Laura Mersini-Houghton DAMTP, University of Cambridge, Wilberforce Rd., Cambridge, CB3 0WA, England and Department of Physics and Astronomy, UNC Chapel Hill, NC 27599, USA.
+DAMTP, University of Cambridge, Wilberforce Rd., Cambridge, CB3 0WA, England and Department of Physics and Astronomy, UNC Chapel Hill, NC 27599, USA.
 (Dated: June 9, 2014)

 Particle creation leading to Hawking radiation is produced by the changing gravitational field of the collapsing star.
 The two main initial conditions in the far past placed on the quantum field from which particles arise, are the Hartle Hawking vacuum and the Unruh vacuum.
 The former leads to a time symmetric thermal bath of radiation, while the latter to a flux of radiation coming out of the collapsing star.
 The energy of Hawking radiation in the interior of the collapsing star is negative and equal in magnitude to its value at future infinity.
-This work investigates the backreaction of Hawking radiation on the interior of a gravitationally collapsing star, in a Hartle-Hawking initial vacuum.
+This work investigates the backreaction of the wave that the interior of a gravitationally collapsing star, in a Hartle-Hawking initial vacuum.
 It shows that due to the negative energy Hawking radiation in the interior, the collapse of the star stops at a finite radius, before the singularity and the event horizon of a black hole have a chance to form.
 That is, the star bounces instead of collapsing to a black hole.
-A trapped surface near the last stage of the star's collapse to its minimum size may still exist temporarily.
-Its formation depends on the details of collapse.
+A trapped surface near the last stage of the star's collapse.
 Results for the case of Hawking flux of radiation with the Unruh initial state, will be given in a companion paper II.